crate/cratedb-mcp/README.md

 ## About

-The CrateDB MCP Server for natural language Text-to-SQL and documentation retrieval specializes in CrateDB database clusters.
+The CrateDB MCP Server for natural-language Text-to-SQL and documentation retrieval specializes in CrateDB database clusters.

 The Model Context Protocol ([MCP]) is a protocol that standardizes providing